The 11 Questions To Ask About Data Migration

 Data migration is a big topic to cover when looking for new technology to manage your life and health insurance agency.

 Not only do you want to know how you’ll get your information into your new software, but you also want to know how you can get it out.
-Asking the right data migration-focused questions can help you understand what your vendor can do, what it will cost, and what your exit plan will look like—should you need one.
+You can determine what your vendor can do, what it will cost, and what your exit plan will look like by asking the right questions about data migration.

 This blog will cover what data migration is, the questions you should ask your vendor before you buy, and the answers you can expect.

 Data migration is defined by NetApp as: “the process of moving data from one location to another, one format to another, or one application to another.
 Generally, this is the result of introducing a new system or location for the data.”

 For life and health insurance agencies, these locations can include:

 - Paper files